 Compared to other appliances, dishwashers require more frequent cleaning and maintenance.
 So, you can DIY cleaning once a month and go for professional servicing every six months.

 To unclog the drain, use a homemade solution of vinegar and baking soda in equal parts.
-Fill the bottom basket with the solution and give it around 15-20 minutes to rest.
+Fill the bottom basket with the solution and give it 15-20 minutes to rest.
 Finish by running the rinse cycle after adding hot water to the basket.

 This solely depends on your habits when washing dishes.
-It should be less expensive than hand-washing if you only run your dishwasher when it is completely loaded.
+It should be less expensive than hand-washing if you only run your dishwasher when completely loaded.
 Also, according to research, turning the hot water tap on for up to nine minutes and one dishwasher cycle both use the same amount of energy and water.

 Is It Better To Air-Dry Or Heat The Dishwasher?